jhsware/component-registry/README.md

 - multiple inheritance -- although very useful it brings magic which makes application code harder to understand
 - type checking -- this now done by Typescript

+### v2 for Javascript
+The Javascript version of component-registry is [available on the v2-branch](https://github.com/jhsware/component-registry/tree/v2-javascript).

 ### Sample Code ###
 ```typescript
 import {